nixnull/agoranomic.github.io/index.md

 As of **December 2020**, there are **17 active players**.
 We're always looking for more!

+For a more detailed intro to play, [the help pages](https://agoranomic.org/Help/Quickstart).

 ### Subscribe to the Lists

-As an email-based game, play happens on mailing lists.
-There are currently 3 main lists and 2 backup lists, and players should be subscribed to all of them.
-You may want to use an email just for agora, or filter agora messages to their own folder.
-If you're unfamiliar with mailing lists, check out [the help pages](https://agoranomic.org/Help/Quickstart).

-Here are the mailing lists, please subscribe to all of them. **Do not use digest mode.**
+There are 3 main lists and 2 backup lists; please subscribe to all of them. **Do not use digest mode.**

 * [agora-business](http://www.agoranomic.org/cgi-bin/mailman/listinfo/agora-business)
   ([public